harryrichman/markdown-cv/index.md

 ### Journals

 `2025`
+A Ricci flow on graphs from effective resistance, accepted to *J. Combinatorics*,
+&emsp; with Aleyah Dawkins, Vishal Gupta, Mark Kempton, William Linz, Jeremy Quail, and Zachary Stier

+`2025`
 Node resistance curvature in Cartesian graph products, accepted to *J. Combinatorics*,
 &emsp; with A. Dawkins, V. Gupta, M. Kempton, W. Linz, J. Quail, and Z. Stier